 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

-Please pardon those of us who took out student loans for being skeptical about student loan forgiveness.
+Please pardon those who took out student loans for being skeptical about student loan forgiveness.

 It has a nice ring to it, but by now we’ve heard mixed messages about whether it’s a reality for most borrowers—from applicants being denied to outright scams that cost more than they save.